Bottarga: Italy

 In Italy, it is made from bluefin tuna in Sicily, and from flathead mullet in Sardinia, where it is called Sardinian butàriga.

 Its culinary properties may be compared to those of dry anchovies, although it is much more expensive.
 Often, it is served with olive oil or lemon juice as an appetizer accompanied by bread or crostini.
 It is also used in pasta dishes.

-Bottarga is categorized as a traditional food product.

 Mauritania

 Bottarga is produced in Mauritania and Senegal.

 Turkey

 In Turkey, bottarga is made from grey mullet roe.
 It is listed in the Ark of Taste.
 It is produced in Dalyan, on the southwestern coast of Turkey, from the mature fish migrating from Lake Köyceğiz.

-Spain

-Bottarga in Spain is produced and consumed mainly in the country's southeastern region, in the Autonomous Community of Murcia and the province of Alicante.
-It is usually made from a variety of roes including, among others, grey mullet, tuna, bonito, or even black drum or common ling (the latter two somewhat cheaper and less valued).
-Much of its production is centered around the town of San Pedro del Pinatar, to the shores of the Mar Menor, where there are also salt ponds.

 United States

 There are several producers in Florida.
-The Manatee County tourist bureau states that the process of making bottarga was depicted in Ancient Egyptian murals and that documentation from the 1500s exists that the Native Americans along the western coast of Florida were consuming dried mullet roe when encountered by European explorers.

 Elsewhere

 There are various small producers elsewhere.
 For example, bottarga from Atlantic cod (Gadus morhua) is produced in northern Norway, where it is air-dried.